prakash-ukhalkar/learn-python-from-scratch/01_basics/README.md

 - `input_output.py` — Taking input from users and displaying output
 - `type_conversion.py` — Converting between data types
 - `comments.py` — Using comments in Python code
-- `basic_operators.py` — Arithmetic and comparison operators
+- `basic_operators.py` — Arithmetic, comparison, logical, and assignment operators
+- `string_operations.py` — Common string methods and slicing
+- `boolean_values.py` — Truthy and falsy values, boolean logic
+- `math_functions.py` — Useful functions from the `math` module
+- `practice_exercises.py` — Mini exercises to reinforce basic concepts
+- `tips_and_tricks.md` — Helpful tips, shortcuts, and best practices for beginners

 Each file contains examples with comments to help you understand how Python works from the ground up.